-Those are the basic rules, and there are some more details fleshing them out, too, such as it being a violation for a merchant to use deceptive or fraudulent marketing practices to goad or trick a consumer into placing an initial phone call.
-Authorizing phone calls must be recorded and stored as proof that the consumer consented to having his account debited, and there must also be some written, (paper or digital), record backing it up.
+Those are the basic rules, and there are some more details fleshing them out, too, such as it is a violation for a merchant to use deceptive or fraudulent marketing practices to goad or trick a consumer into placing an initial phone call.
+Authorizing phone calls must be recorded and stored as proof that the consumer consented to have his account debited, and there must also be some written, (paper or digital), record backing it up.

 As you can see, collecting ACH authorization, especially for recurring billing, can be time-consuming and fraught with headache-inducing difficulty, as every little thing needs to be done “to perfection” to minimize the risk of unauthorized chargebacks, lawsuits, and a seriously harmed reputation.
 This is where a TSP like E-Complish and an e-signature service like EDoc show forth their value.

 With EDoc, we’re able to focus our resources on ensuring that the process of collecting any e-signature follows ESIGN Act guidelines AND satisfies NACHA’s rules for Recurring TEL and PPD transactions.
 Furthermore, EDocs are stored on our secure servers for safekeeping.
 They’re easy to retrieve, too, and you as our client are the one who decides who on your staff has administrative responsibilities to approve or view the documents.

 E-Complish also makes the whole process clear and transparent by notifying your team of various document statuses (Pending Signature by the Consumer, Pending Approval by the Merchant, Declined by the Merchant, Activated), while an audit log shows the entire history of a document including uploading, the addition of elements, viewing, and signing, along with the person who took each action, date, IP address, and which platform was used (web, iOS, or Android).